JeventJN/XMaS/README.md

 - To log in as Admin, use this NIP and Password:
     - NIP        : 0000
     - Password   : 12.345
-- On the Admin's home page, there are additional sections labeled "Newest Report" and "Check Report."
+- On the Admin's Home Page, there are additional sections labeled "Newest Report" and "Check Report."
 ![screencapture-127-0-0-1-8000-home-2023-07-20-23_52_03](https://github.com/FrenricoChang/XMaS/assets/99463854/78ed0bcf-10fa-41b4-a606-ade7f27007ab)

     https://github.com/FrenricoChang/XMaS/assets/99463854/a5b0b04a-7954-43d8-afc9-e65200108781

-- On the Xtra List Admin page, the Admin can create a new Xtra using the "Add Xtra" feature and delete existing Xtras using the "Delete Xtra" feature.
+- On the Xtra List Admin Page, the Admin can create a new Xtra using the "Add Xtra" feature and delete existing Xtras using the "Delete Xtra" feature.

     https://github.com/FrenricoChang/XMaS/assets/99463854/7ae39b9d-801b-4b61-ad2e-07ccadbb6a50